New Technology Fueling Changes in Talent Acquisition

 These deals are signals of how the talent acquisition landscape is changing for everyone.
-The common thread of the accelerating changes is advances in new technology.
+The common thread of the accelerating changes is advancing in new technology.

-Microsoft was attracted to LinkedIn for many reasons but specifically for their global user base in the professional social networking space.
+Microsoft was attracted to LinkedIn for many reasons but specifically for its global user base in the professional social networking space.

-Indeed was attracted to Simply Hired’s job search engine capability and their large global user base.
+Indeed was attracted to Simply Hired’s job search engine capability and its large global user base.

 Randstad was attracted to Monster for their job board technology and systems.

-eHarmony entering the talent matchmaking space is an attempt to use their dating matching algorithm in the talent acquisition space.
-Their algorithm has resulted in 2 millions couples getting married so a big question is whether that will work in career matchmaking.
+eHarmony entering the talent matchmaking space is an attempt to use its dating matching algorithm in the talent acquisition space.
+Their algorithm has resulted in 2 million couples getting married so a big question is whether that will work in career matchmaking.